box/developer.box.com/content/guides/retention-policies/index.md

 ## File Deletion with Retention Policies

-Files under retention can be deleted from folders, but they will be retained in the trash until the retention period expires.
-When the retention period expires, you can choose to have the content automatically deleted or for the policy to be removed.
+Files under retention can be deleted from folders, but they will be retained in the trash until the retention expires.
+When the retention expires, you can choose to have the content automatically deleted or for the policy to be removed.